downingbots/ALSET/README.md

 from the DQN app will be automatically processed at the beginning of every run.
 So, there's no reason to explicitly train the DQN app as it does automated incremental training.

+The replay buffer in DQN allows random samples from the buffer to be used for training multiple times.
+The following command constructs a random set of the app functions to form an artificial application run for DQN:

+                python3 ./mk_rand_func_idx.py --app TT

-The FUNC and TT APP are also trained incrementally and require training by executing sir_jetbot_train.py as discussed below.
+The FUNC, TT APP, TT RAND are trained incrementally and require training by executing sir_jetbot_train.py as discussed below.
 All three app types (FUNC, APP, and DQN) use the FUNC app to gather data and will be trained from the FUNC data.